hassaaali/chatbot/README.md

-# ⚖️ Legal AI Assistant - RAG-Enhanced PDF Chatbot
+# ⚖️ Legal AI Assistant - RAG-Enhanced PDF Chatbot (Hugging Face)

-A comprehensive RAG (Retrieval-Augmented Generation) legal assistant that processes legal PDF documents to provide expert legal analysis and guidance.
-Upload legal documents and get intelligent, context-aware legal advice based on your document content with specialized legal AI analysis. **Features automatic cache clearing when the application is closed to maintain confidentiality.**
+A comprehensive RAG (Retrieval-Augmented Generation) legal assistant powered by **Hugging Face** that processes legal PDF documents to provide expert legal analysis and guidance.
+Upload legal documents and get intelligent, context-aware legal advice using state-of-the-art AI models from Hugging Face. **Features automatic cache clearing when the application is closed to maintain confidentiality.**

 ## 🚀 Features